ki3yo5/MAFF2023/README.md

 # MAFF2023
-Pre-simulation for Swiss Model
+Pre-simulation for SWISSfoodsys

-F&L 1.1 Jun 11 2024
+Build 2.1 Nov 28 2024

+Cropping model with 16 crops, 2 marine products, 6 processing foods.
-Simple model with 13 feeds, 7 livestocks, 5 animal products.
+Livestock model with 13 feeds, 7 livestocks, 5 animal products.
-Objective function for calorie deficit weighted with 0,75 and diet balance.
+Objective function is calorie deficit and food intake balance of 8 food groups.
+Contstraints on cropping with arable land endowments and expansion margins for each crops.
-Contstraints on feed distribution and TDN and CP balance.
+Contstraints on livestock production with feed distribution and feed TDN and CP balance.
-Stock release scenario added.
+Simultaneous simulation for croping and animal production models.
+Optional module for import decline.

-Ishikawa K., Pre-simulation for Suiss Model.
-The MAFF Open Lab, 2024.
+Ishikawa K., (2024), Pre-simulation for Swiss Food Model.
+The MAFF Open Lab.

 --------------------------------------------------------------------------------------
 Pre-simulation for DSS-ESSA